 I define vulnerability as emotional risk, exposure, uncertainty, … vulnerability is our most accurate measure of courage.”Brene Brown, Listening to Shame Ted Talk

-Vulnerability is a strength
+Vulnerability is a strength.

-- I’m struggling with the imposter syndrome since I know myself: I constantly read (I managed to read 90 books in the first half of this year already), learn, do training, meetups, workshops, and put myself in uncomfortable situations.
+- I’m struggling with the imposter syndrome since I know myself: I constantly read (I managed to read 90 books in the first half of this year already), learn, do training, meetups, and workshops, and put myself in uncomfortable situations.
 My imposter syndrome accelerated my learning tremendously.

-My discussion with my colleague: once again I had the chance to deeply connect with another person and maybe inspire them with my courage to overcome my fears and show up, be confident and fierce every day.
+My discussion with my colleague: once again, I had the chance to deeply connect with another person and maybe inspire them with my courage to overcome my fears and show up, be confident and fierce every day.

-Now I am working on using vulnerability to deeply connect with others and find hidden strengths within myself.
+Now I am working on using the vulnerability to deeply connect with others and find hidden strengths within myself.
 I’m learning to embrace it, to expose my authenticity and drop the fear that “my weaknesses” will scare people away.

 Vulnerability and change

 Brené Brown mentioned in her second Ted Talk that she got a lot of workshops or talking invitations from corporations after her very popular Ted Talk.
 But the invitations came with an odd request: “We’d like you to come in and speak.
 We’d appreciate it if you wouldn’t mention vulnerability or shame”.
 Instead, the organisations wanted a talk about innovation, creativity, and change.

 So let me go on the record and say, vulnerability is the birthplace of innovation, creativity and change.

 To create is to make something that has never existed before.
 There’s nothing more vulnerable than that.
 Adaptability to change is all about vulnerability.Brene Brown, Listening to Shame Ted Talk